idrlykforeal/Unit-4/Project_Unit_4.md

 To store user information and post informations, SQLite is a great choice since SQLite is a lightweight, file-based relational database.
 It is suitable for small to medium-sized web applications.
 SQLite stores data in a single file, making access, usage, and maintenance simple.

+**Design Statement** I will to design and make a web based social media site for a client who is a high school student-led project that is interested promoting local torism.
+The SNS will be about sharing and viewing Project planned trips and others' trip experiences and is constructed using the software CSS, HTML and Python.
+It will take 4 weeks to make and will be evaluated according to the criteria A, B, C, D, and E.

 ### Success Criteria

 | no | success criteria                                                                                                                                                                                     | issue tackled                                                                                                                                                                                    |